-Welcome to the August Baking Challenge!
-Get your tall glasses of milk ready because this month we’re making layers upon layers of chocolate chip cookies.
-There are a few reasons I chose chocolate chip cookie layer cake as the August Baking Challenge:
+Get your tall glasses of milk ready because we’re making layers upon layers of chocolate chip cookies.
+I love this recipe for chocolate chip cookie layer cake because it’s:

 What Does It Taste Like?